 A Computer World report states that blockchain is now one of the hottest skill in the job market.
 It indicates that the blockchain skill demand in the freelance market experienced a 6,000% growth in just one year.
 The high demand isn’t surprising since technology giants are increasing their blockchain focus.

 A Study International report cites experts who commented on the high demand.
 Jerry Cuomo, IBMs’ Vice President blockchain technologies, indicates a skill shortage.
-Jerry mentions that blockchain engineers and consultants can earn quite high.
+Jerry mentions that blockchain engineers and consultants can earn high pay, including in Bitcoins.
 Campbell Harvey, professor for international business at Duke University has similar insights.
 He cites the case of law students.
 They find the current job market tough, however, if they know blockchain then jobs tend to find them.
 Professor Harvey indicates a similar trend for other areas of study.
 Students with blockchain skills may be able to find high-paying jobs more easily.

 The demand is set to increase since blockchain use cases are growing.
 Mount Sinai plans to transform healthcare with blockchain.
 UPS will use it to upgrade their logistics.
 Walmart is using blockchain to track food supply.
 Companies are also developing blockchain tech for smart home management.
 The technology can boost identity management.
 Experts see its role in the advertising industry, while also having the potential for use in the retail industry.